alorman/WLED-working-fork/WLED-integration-notes.md

 look at /wled00/usermods_list.cpp for a ton of ifdef statements about usermods.

-To reference usemod name use the class (not public) of the usermod.h
+To reference usermod name use the class (not public) of the usermod.h

-once flashed through platform IO unclear how to open the browser window, or how it knows my wifi password (if it does?) it must be stored in eeprom and i hadnt done an eeprom wipe.
+once flashed through platform IO unclear how to open the browser window, or how it knows my wifi password (if it does?) it must be stored in eeprom and i hadn't done an eeprom wipe.

 To enable serial debugging uncomment `#define WLED_DEBUG` in `wled.h` How the actual hell does it know to connect to my wifi? but look for the little plug icon in the lower blue bar of the vscode